MEdw4rds/Bark-and-Brew/README.md

 - Please note that when deploying manually you will have to deploy after each change you make to your repository.
 ## Credits
 List of used resources for your website (text, images, snippets of code, projects....)
+I Think Therefor I blog for the navbar/footer Bootstrap card/ classes

+### AI uses:
+I used copilot for a small amount of content just for a dog profile as well as helping with the booking view, getting the success or error messages to show up for the user and the clean part of the booking model to stop bookings on certain days.